Editor's Note: This post has been updated for accuracy and comprehensiveness since it's original publish date on March 16, 2020.

 “The constant façade of order hides the wilderness that is craving to seep out and teach us the life wasn’t created to be what we think it is. …we must experience the wilderness to be taught what cannot be otherwise known.” - Dr. Serene Jones

 Please know the EcSell team is here to help.
-We have free resources, time to consult, assessments available for your teams, and a free survey specific to covid-19.
+We have free resources, time to consult, assessments available for your teams, and a free survey specific to covid-19 and the effect it's having on leaders and team members.
 You can LinkedIn message me or email email@example.com to find what you're looking for.
 We are here to help.